-The family of a Texas girl who allegedly died as she was electrocuted in a bathtub released the last text message she sent.
+The family of a Texas girl who allegedly passed away after she was electrocuted in a bathtub released the final text message she sent.

 Madison Coe, 14, sent out a text message about plugging in her phone as she was in the bath while staying at her father’s home in New Mexico.

 “When you use [an] extension cord so you can plug your phone in while you’re in the bath,” she wrote alongside a picture of the cord, KSAT reported.
 The photo shows her charger lying on a towel or possibly a bath mat.